Z5T1/culfs/week01/week01.md

 I appologize, but the video and audio are out of sync in this week's recording.
 I will try to improve this for next week.

-## Virtual Machine Snapshot
-Every week, I will be working on my own virtual machine.
-I encourage all of you to work on your own machines as well.
-That being said, the work we do in this interest group is cumulative; if you miss one week, you will not be able to do the next week's activity until you get your VM caught up.
-I realize it is not reasonable to expect everyone to be able to attend every single week, so each week I will be takng a snapshot of my VM and making that available for you to use the following week if your VM isn't quite up to speed.
-So if you start to get behind with your VM, don't worry; you all have enough to worry about already.
-You can just make a copy of mine next week.

-Unfortunately, the virtual machine image is too large for me to upload anywhere, so if you need a copy you will have to get it from me in person.
-You can do this by either tracking me down on campus or by arriving to the meeting 15 minutes early on the day you want to download it.

 The Virtual Machine snapshot taken at the end of this week is called 'Week01'.

 vi:syntax=markdown